 Q01.
 I know what is expected of me at work.

 Gallup’s research shows that many great workplaces have defined the right outcomes; they set goals for their team members or work with them to set their own goals.
+The employers can make use of the linkedin automation tool to help establish the tasks expected of an employee.
 They do not just define the job but define success on the job.
 For team members to be aware of their expectations, they should have a way to rank, rate, or count as many of the desired outcomes as possible.
 Also, these measures of performance should fit with what the rest of the organization is saying and doing.

 Q02.
 I have the materials and equipment I need to do my work right.